msp-strath/cs208-logic/pages/index.md

-This page links to the interactive notes and exercises for Logic part of [CS208 Logic & Algorithms](https://classes.myplace.strath.ac.uk/course/view.php?id=15121), part of the Undergraduate BSc (Hons) /MEng Computer Science and BSc (Hons) Software Engineering degrees at the [University of Strathclyde](https://www.strath.ac.uk/science/computerinformationsciences/).
+This page links to the interactive notes and exercises for Logic part of [CS208 Logic & Algorithms](https://classes.myplace.strath.ac.uk/course/view.php?id=15121), part of the Undergraduate BSc (Hons) and MEng Computer Science and BSc (Hons) Software Engineering degrees at the [University of Strathclyde](https://www.strath.ac.uk/science/computerinformationsciences/).

 Please send any comments, queries, or corrections to [Robert Atkey](mailto:robert.atkey@strath.ac.uk) ([Web page](https://bentnib.org)).
 The source code for these pages in available [on Github](https://github.com/msp-strath/cs208-logic).